ethereum/portal-network-specs/beacon-chain/beacon-network.md

 content_key                = selector + SSZ.serialize(light_client_update_keys)
 ```

-> If a node cannot provide one of the `LightClientUpdate` objects in the
-the requested range it MUST NOT reply any content.
+> A node should respond with as many `LightClientUpdate` that they have at the beginning of the
+requested range, without exceeding the requested `count`.
+The elements must be in consecutive
+order, starting with `LightClientUpdate` that corresponds to the `start_period`.

 #### LightClientFinalityUpdate